 C++ is used by programmers to create computer software.
 It is used to create general systems software, drivers for various computer devices, software for servers and software for specific applications and also widely used in the creation of video games.

-C++ fully supports object-oriented programming, including the four pillars of object-oriented development:
+C++ completely supports object-oriented programming, with four pillars of object-oriented development:

 Standard C++ consists of three important parts: